crkrenn/maestro_sheetmusic/multidimensional_sampling/README.md

 # Multidimensional sampling using scisample

-This repo contains a pgen script for maestro that implements several multidimensional sampling methods which are driven by a simple yaml specification included in the env/variables section of any maestro specification.
-This yaml specification is a nested list named `SAMPLE_DICTIONARY`, and this repo contains several examples.
+This repo contains several yaml specifications that implement multidimensional sampling methods from the `scisample` package.
+The sampling parameters are defined in the env/variables section of a given maestro specification.
+This yaml specification is a nested list named `SAMPLE_DICTIONARY`.

 It requires the [`scisample` package](https://github.com/LLNL/scisample) to be installed.
+The `scisample` provides a `pgen_scisample.py` script that can be easily used with maestro with "--pgen `which pgen_scisample.py`".
 Some sampling methods require additional packages to be installed.
 The `best_candidate` method requires `pandas`, `numpy`, and `scipy`.

 `maestro` using `scisample` is executed as follows:

 ```
-maestro run [-y] --pgen ./pgen_sample.py {sample_list.yaml},
+maestro run [-y] --pgen `which pgen_scisample.py` {sample_list.yaml},
 ```

 where `[-y]` is an optional `auto-run` option, and `sample_list.yaml` is a maestro specification containing a `SAMPLE_DICTIONARY`.

 `pgen_sample.py` currently supports four sampling modes: